 Lantana is an Aussie run cafe with 3 locations- Shoreditch, Camden & Fitzrovia.
 I went to the Shoreditch branch and opted for the Corn fritters and I certainly wasn’t disappointed!
 This cafe has a great vibe and is perfect for a chilled brunch!

-Ginger & White has 2 locations, one in Hampstead and another down the road in Belsize Park.
-Both cafes are quite small and very popular on the weekend.
-I had the Pea and Courgette Fritters with Tzatziki, Halloumi and Avocado at the Belsize Park branch and it was really good!
+Ginger & White is located down one od Hampstead’s lovely side streets – Perrin’s Court.
+It’s gets very busy at the weekend and it’s quite small with indoor and outdoor seating.
+I had the Pea and Courgette Fritters with Tzatziki, Halloumi and Avocado at the Belsize Park branch (which is now closed) and it was really good!

 London Grind – London Bridge & Various other Grind Locations